 The defining element that really sets camp apart from other ways one could spend a summer is Community.
 When a camper chooses a summer camp like Maine Teen Camp, they are literally choosing an extended family, a culture, a set of people, experiences, and values they will share in camp and take with them throughout their lives.

 Of course, communities are two-way streets.
-In one sense, they both envelope the individual and foster positive development, and at the same time they also require the individual to contribute to the community in their own unique way.
+In one sense, they both envelope the individual and foster positive development, and at the same

 At MTC, we have developed several core understandings of what a good community for teenagers can look like, in order to allow for growth of the camper as well as for the organic continuation of a healthy community.